 About Richard Ocejo

-Richard E. Ocejo is associate professor of sociology at John Jay College and the Graduate Center of the City University of New York (CUNY).
+Richard E. Ocejo is professor of sociology at John Jay College and the Graduate Center of the City University of New York (CUNY).
 He is the author of Masters of Craft: Old Jobs in the New Urban Economy (Princeton University Press, 2017), about the transformation of low-status occupations into cool, cultural taste-making jobs (cocktail bartenders, craft distillers, upscale men’s barbers, and whole animal butchers), and of Upscaling Downtown: From Bowery Saloons to Cocktail Bars in New York City (Princeton University Press, 2014), about growth policies, nightlife, and conflict in gentrified neighborhoods.
 Ocejo’s work has appeared in such journals as the Urban Affairs Review, Journal of Urban Affairs, Sociological Perspectives, City & Community, and Poetics.
-He is also the editor of Urban Ethnography: Legacies and Challenges (Emerald, 2019) and Ethnography and the City: Readings on Doing Urban Fieldwork (Routledge, 2012), the Editor-in-Chief of City & Community, and serves on the editorial boards of the journals Work and Occupations, Journal of Urban Affairs, Metropolitics, and the Journal for Undergraduate Ethnography.
+He is also the editor of Urban Ethnography: Legacies and Challenges (Emerald, 2019) and Ethnography and the City: Readings on Doing Urban Fieldwork (Routledge, 2012), the Editor of City & Community, and serves on the editorial boards of the journals Work and Occupations, Journal of Urban Affairs, Metropolitics, and the Journal for Undergraduate Ethnography.
 Finally, he is the director of the MA program in International Migration Studies at the CUNY Graduate Center.